 Then I discovered, as I sometimes do, that I was mistaken.
 I had purchased a dropped domain that was only available through them.
 I’d like to say no harm done, but it could very well be my $10 that puts another bullet in Bob Parson’s gun.

-You see, Bob Parsons, the (former) Godaddy owner and executive likes to hunt elephants.
+You see, Bob Parsons, the founder and (former) Godaddy owner and executive likes to hunt elephants.
 Actually, he likes to kill zebra, water buffalo, and elephants.
 In some places, shooting an elephant at night would be considered poaching, but I guess not if you’re Bob Parsons.[As of October, 2018, Bob Parsons has resigned from GoDaddy.]

 “I told the ad agency, I want a really well-endowed, good-looking gal in a tight T-shirt, with our name right across her breasts.”

 Anyway, back to the email.
 I open it up and read a cute little slogan in the email – Renew it or lose it.
 Wait, that doesn’t sound right, Bob.
 Doesn’t the saying go Move it or lose it?
 Yes.. yes it does.
 Follow along with me, and I’ll show you how to save money and the entire planet.

 - Stop GoDaddy from Renewing Your Services